-The length of time it will take you to recover after surgery to treat rectal prolapse will depend on the type of operation you have.
+How long it will take you to recover after the surgery will depend on the type of operation you have.
 It will also depend on your general health.
-It's important to remember that our bodies are all different and we all heal at different rates.

-Rectal prolapse and piles (haemorrhoids) are both conditions that affect the last section of your bowel.
-Rectal prolapse affects the rectal wall or lining, whereas piles affect the blood vessels in your anal canal.
-However, both conditions can have similar symptoms.
-It's important to get the right diagnosis from your GP or specialist as the treatment for each differs.
+Rectal prolapse and piles (haemorrhoids) both affect the last section of your bowel.
+But while rectal prolapse affects your rectal wall or lining, piles affect the blood vessels in your anal canal.
+Both conditions can cause similar symptoms, but they need to be treated in different ways.
+It's important to get the right diagnosis from your GP or specialist.

-Rectal prolapse is when the wall of your rectum or part of the wall protrudes through your anus.
-The rectum is the last section of your bowel where faeces collect before passing through your anus as a bowel movement.
+If you have a rectal prolapse, the wall of your rectum, or part of the wall, sticks out through your anus.
+Your rectum is the last section of your bowel.
+It’s where faeces (stools) collect before passing through your anus as a bowel movement.

-Piles are round swellings on the inside of the anal canal in areas known as the anal cushions.
-The anal canal is the short section that connects your rectum with your anus.
-The swellings are caused by swollen blood vessels in the anal cushions.
+Piles are abnormally large swellings on the inside of your anal canal.
+The anal canal is the short section that connects your rectum to your anus.

-Both conditions may cause a lump or mass of tissue to drop out through your anus when you have a bowel movement.
-With piles, the mass will normally be smaller but it’s possible to mistake large piles for a rectal prolapse and vice versa.
-In both conditions, the tissue may go back in again once you've finished your bowel movement.
-But for some people, it may be necessary to push the mass back inside.
-You may also have some bleeding and pain when you have a bowel movement, as well as a slimy discharge that may soil your underwear.
+Both a rectal prolapse and piles can cause a lump or swelling to drop out through your anus when you have a bowel movement.
+With both conditions, the lump or swelling may go back in again once you've finished your bowel movement.
+But you may need to push it back inside.
+You may also notice bright red bleeding and pain or discomfort, as well as a slimy discharge on your underwear.

-The conditions do differ in the groups of people they affect.
-Rectal prolapse mainly affects older people, especially women and sometimes young children under the age of three.
+The two conditions affect different groups of people.
+Rectal prolapse affects mainly older people, especially women, and sometimes children under four.
 Piles can affect people at any age but are most common in people between 45 and 65.